Makeover Pineapple Nut Cake Recipe

 - 1. In a large bowl, combine the flour, sugar, sugar blend and baking soda.
 Combine eggs and pineapple; stir into dry ingredients just until moistened.
 Fold in nuts.

-- 2. Transfer to a 13-in. x 9-in. baking pan coated with cooking spray.
-Bake at 350° for 32-38 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Transfer to a 13x9-in. baking pan coated with cooking spray.
+Bake at 350° for 32-38 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely on a wire rack.

 - 3. For frosting, in a large bowl, beat cream cheese and butter until fluffy.
 Add confectioners' sugar and vanilla; beat until smooth.
 Frost cake.
 Store in the refrigerator.
 Yield: 16 servings.